chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 ---
-title: "Getting Started with the NGINX Chainguard Image"
+title: "Getting Started with the nginx Chainguard Image"
 type: "article"
-description: "Tutorial on how to get started with the NGINX Chainguard Image"
+description: "Tutorial on how to get started with the nginx Chainguard Image"
 date: 2023-01-09T11:07:52+02:00
 lastmod: 2023-01-19T11:07:52+02:00
 tags: ["Chainguard Images", "Products"]